Toby-Leeder/personal_website/_projects/leedingtomorrow.md

 - **Tone:** Warm, knowledgeable, and trustworthy.

 ## What I Built
-I designed and built the site from scratch, including layout, styling, content polish, and conversion-focused UX.
+I designed and built the site, including layout, styling, content polish, and conversion-focused UX.

 ### Pages:
 - **Homepage:** Overview of FPS & College Coaching, with educator intro and direct CTAs.